Chase Hughes: The 3 "Dark Psychology" Tricks To Read Anyone's Mind!

 The PCP model (Precommitment, Cognitive Dissonance, Perspective) is a powerful framework for understanding and influencing human behavior in an AI-driven world

-“Trump speaking his mind is a superpower in an era where people feel disconnected from traditional political rhetoric”
+“Trump speaking his mind is a superpower in an age where most politicians are scripted and calculated”

 “There is a 1 in 3 chance that Trump dies during his time in office if he wins”

-“We should move away from identity politics toward more substantive discussions about policy and governance”
+“We should move away from identity politics and focus on what actually works”